Linthevanrooij/FAIP/Final_project/logfile.md

     - One that can be categorized in the "negative" field of valence/arousal
 6. Create 3 different design briefs corresponding to the 3 categories
 7. Test with a sentiment analysis tool to test if the design briefs correctly represent the emotion specified
-8. Test with a user study how the images and descriptions are classified
+8. Test with a user study how the images are classified
 9. Compare these results to the actual EEG data labels and test if they are the same (statistical analysis)

 Conclusion will provide insight if EEG data predictions from the ML model can be a valuable asset for generative models to incorporate emotion into the translation to perception.